IIITLucknowSWEngg/CSITTeam016/URD.md

 #### 4.3.1 Problem Page Layout

-The problem page must follow this structured layout:
+Here’s how the problem page will look:

 ```
 ┌────────────────────────────────────────┐